 What’s the Purpose of a Crown?

-Crowns are often referred to as tooth caps.
+Dental crowns are often referred to as tooth caps.
 This is because that is essentially what they are.
 They are meant to cover the entire crown of your damaged tooth to protect and preserve it.
 With a crown, further damage and the risk of infections are prevented.
 The crown also helps your tooth to continue functioning normally.
 Its surface takes on the pressures of biting and chewing.
 This allows the tooth to remain where it is, meaning you won’t need an extraction.
 Crowns are commonly used to treat damaged teeth, but they can also treat teeth affected by significant decay.

 Are There Different Types of Crowns?